markmuthii/gmc-assessments/John/Welcome & Environment SETUP/README.md

 ###Are you familiar with React and Node.js?
 If yes, provide a brief description of what React and Node.js are commonly used for in web development.

 ReactJS and NodeJS are both JavaScript technologies.
 But the uses of NodeJS and ReactJS are entirely different.
 NodeJS is a framework of JavaScript which is mainly used for working with the backend of our application or building the backend using JavaScript, whereas ReactJS is a JavaScript front-end library.
 It is mainly used for building the user interface or the frontend of our application.

+#Section 5: Bonus Question
+##Learning Intentions:
+###Why do you want to learn web development, and what do you hope to achieve by acquiring skills in HTML, CSS, JavaScript, React, and Node.js?

+There are many reasons I want to learn web development.
+First Learning web development opens up a wide range of career opportunities in the tech industry.
+From front-end development to full-stack engineering, there is a demand for skilled web developers across various sectors.
+Second reason is with web development skills I'm  empowered to start my own businesses.
+Where I can create websites or web-based products and services, potentially generating income and fulfilling entrepreneurial aspirations.

+By acquiring skills in HTML, CSS, JavaScript, React, and Node.js I will be able to achieve:
+    *Create static or dynamic websites from scratch using HTML for structure, CSS for styling, and JavaScript for interactivity.
+    *With JavaScript and React, I will build interactive and responsive user interfaces for web applications, enhancing the user experience.
+    *With Node.js, I will  build server-side applications and APIs, enabling me to develop full-stack web applications that handle both front-end and back-end logic.